mullvad/mullvadvpn-app/docs/architecture.md

 ### Connection logic

-#### Post-quantum
+#### Quantum-resistant tunnels

-A post-quantum (PQ) resistant tunnel is established by creating a pre-shared key (PSK) through a cryptographic key exchange with the relay.
+A quantum-resistant tunnel is established by creating a pre-shared key (PSK) through a cryptographic key exchange with the relay.
 This exchange happens in a normal tunnel, the PSK is saved on the relay and on the client together with a new temporary wireguard key which the client generates.
-After this a new tunnel is created which uses the new WG key and the PSK, this new tunnel is PQ resistant.
+After this a new tunnel is created which uses the new WG key and the PSK, this new tunnel is quantum-resistant.

+The specifics of how the PSK exchange is done can be found (here)[https://github.com/mullvad/mullvadvpn-app/blob/master/talpid-tunnel-config-client/proto/tunnel_config.proto]

-#### Post-quantum & Multihop
+#### Quantum-resistant tunnels & Multihop

-To create a PQ multihop tunnel, two PSK exchanges are needed with two relays.
-The client generates a temporary key and uses it to do a PSK exchange with the entry relay.
-Then, a normal tunnel is established from the entry to the exit relay and a new PSK is exchanged along with the temporary key.
-Finally, a new PQ resistant tunnel is created using the new WG key and the two PSKs to route from the entry to the exit.
+In order to create a quantum-resistant multihop tunnel, two PSK exchanges are needed with two relays.
+First, the client generates a temporary WireGuard (WG) key and establishes a normal tunnel.
+The normal tunnel then routes through the entry relay to the exit relay.
+Next, the client performs a PSK exchange in this tunnel using the temporary WG key.
+This ensures that the exit relay never sees the real IP of the client.

+Once this exchange is complete, the client creates a new normal tunnel to the entry relay and performs another PSK exchange with the entry relay using the same temporary WG key.
+Finally, the client creates a quantum-resistant tunnel using the new WG key and the two PSKs.
+This tunnel routes from the entry relay to the exit relay.

 ### Detecting device offline